hCaptcha/hcaptcha-loader/README.md

 ## Sentry

-You can disable Sentry error tracking by setting the `sentry` flag to false, which will prevent Sentry error capturing and reporting.
+You can disable Sentry error tracking by setting the `sentry` flag to false, which will prevent client-side error reports from being sent to us.

 ```js
 hCaptchaLoader({ sentry: false });